redis/docs/content/integrate/prometheus-with-redis-enterprise/observability.md

 Redis Enterprise measures latency from the first byte received by the proxy to the last byte sent in the command's response.

 An adequately provisioned Redis database running efficient Redis operations will report an average latency below 1 millisecond.
 In fact, it's common to measure latency in terms is microseconds.
-Customers regularly achieve, and sometime require, average latencies of 400-600 microseconds.
+Businesses regularly achieve, and sometimes require, average latencies of 400-600 microseconds.

 Dashboard display of latency metrics - [Database Dashboard](https://github.com/redis-field-engineering/redis-enterprise-observability/blob/main/grafana/dashboards/grafana_v9-11/software/classic/database_dashboard_v9-11.json)